wenzhi-econ/V-Managers/TaskReport/Replication of Figure3.md

 **I didn't include the HtoH and HtoL treatment groups in both regressions, so they are different from the original regression.**

 **And I didn't change the sample restriction variables, but I think it may be a good idea to distinguish between these event-related variables with other variables.**

+Maybe we should discuss more about this regression.
+This event-study analysis is a little tricky as the outcome variable is $Y_{i}$ rather than $Y_{it}$.
+I don't have too much experience to deal with this kind of regressions.

 ## 4.2.
 Results